-Turn your leftover stuffing into delicious stuffing waffles.
-Perfect for breakfast, these stuffing waffles are perfectly crispy on the outside and soft in the center.
-Top with an egg, cranberry sauce, gravy or anything you desire.
-Trust me, this is such a fun and delicious way to reinvent your Thanksgiving leftovers.
+Turn leftover stuffing or cornbread pudding into delicious leftover waffles.
+Perfect for breakfast, these waffles are crispy on the outside and soft in the center.

-Get Rid of Thanksgiving Leftovers: Stuffing Waffles
+Use up Thanksgiving Leftovers: Stuffing and Cornbread Pudding Waffles

 Stuffing Waffles – Healthyish Foods